 Cardiovascular Disease Management Program

-At Food n Wellness the diet plan will be meticulously designed towards making improvements in your conditions over and beyond our period of our engagement.
+At Food n Wellness, our cardiac nutritionist will prepare the diet plan that will be meticulously designed towards making improvements in your conditions over and beyond our period of our engagement.
 We shall discuss with you your food preferences, dietary habits, lifestyle, exercise pattern, sleep cycle, and review your medical reports, travel frequencies, cooking restrictions, food allergies and other details.
 On the basis of the information collected we shall craft detailed plan for you.

 Our Cardiovascular Disease Management Programme aims to enhance your cardiovascular health by reducing lipid profile levels like cholesterol and triglycerides, controlling high blood pressure, and implementing necessary weight management modifications as per individual requirement.
 We would also thoroughly analyse the nutritional requirements of the patient and prescribe individualised tips and supplements.